oceanbase/ob-samples/golang/gorm/README.md

 Take [example.go](example.go) code as an example.

-Modify the connection info in code, and use `run.sh` to run the example code.
+Modify input parameters in `run.sh`, e.g. `host, port, username, password, database`, and use `run.sh` to run the example code.

 ```bash
 sh run.sh